Transformer Interpretability Beyond Attention Visualization: Experiments

 \textbf{Qualitative evaluation} Fig.\ref{fig:qualitative} presents a visual comparison between our method and the various baselines.
 As can be seen, the baseline methods produce inconsistent performance, while our method results in a much clearer and consistent visualization.

 In order to show that our method is class-specific, we show in Fig.~\ref{fig:cls_spes} images with two objects, each from a different class.
-As can be seen, all methods except GradCAM produce similar visualization for each class, as expected, while our method provides two different and accurate visualization maps.
+As can be seen, all methods, except GradCAM, produce similar visualization for each class, while our method provides two different and accurate visualizations.

 \textbf{Perturbation tests} Tab.~\ref{tab:perturbations} presents the AUC obtained for both negative and positive perturbation tests, for both the predicted and the target class.
-As can be seen, our method achieves better performance in both tests, where LRP for the last attention $\mathbf{A}^{(1)}$ and rollout perform similarly in the predicted-class test.
-Notice that because rollout produces constant visualization given an input image, we omit these scores for rollout in the target-class test.
+As can be seen, our method achieves better performance by a large margin in both tests.
+Notice that because rollout and raw attention produce constant visualization given an input image, we omit their scores in the target-class test.

 \textbf{Segmentation} The segmentation metrics (pixel-accuracy, mAP, and mIoU) on ImageNet-segmentation are shown in Tab.~\ref{tab:segmentation}.
 As can be seen, our method outperforms all baselines by a significant margin.